Achronite/mqtt-energenie-ener314rt/README.md

 * `cached_retries` (optional) contains the number of times to retry a cached command before stopping (applies to eTRV and thermostat)
 * `log_level` the application logging level, see [Logging](#logging) below
 * `retry` auto-retry capability for MIHO005 (optional, enabled by default).
 Checks that the resulting monitor message switch state from the Smart Plug+ matches the (just) sent switch command state; if it is different it retries the command again (indefinitely) until the state matches.
 Set this to `false` to disable the auto-retry switch command for the MIHO005 (Smart Plug+).
+* `weekly_valve_exercise_enabled` (optional, default: false) enables automatic weekly valve exercise for all eTRVs.
+When enabled, sends the EXERCISE_VALVE command to all known eTRVs on the configured schedule.
+This maintenance process helps valves relearn their fully open and closed positions.
+* `weekly_valve_exercise_day` (optional, default: "Sunday") specifies the day of week for valve exercise.
+Accepts day names ("Sunday", "Monday", etc.) or numbers (0-6, where 0=Sunday).
+* `weekly_valve_exercise_time` (optional, default: "12:00") specifies the time of day in 24-hour format (HH:MM) when valve exercise should run.

 9) Run the application manually first using the command: ``node app.js``.
 When you know this runs OK a system service can then be set-up as shown in the [Systemd Service](#systemd-service) below.